anon-dev01/Gr33n_BUILD/README.md

 What is more frustrating than ever is these devs don’t have a creative bone in their bodies.
 Perhaps the truth is, they are just incapable of writing unique functions and just fork the latest shit to try and make a buck at the expense of degens.

-Well, frustration can breed change, and that’s exactly what $BUILD attempts to do.
+Well, frustration can breed change, and that’s exactly what $PBUILD attempts to do.

 I’m writing in a function no one has ever seen before.
 A function that rewards investors who join forces to create buy walls and help send this token to new heights every day.